-In 2008, exploratory drilling outside the Domo and Tesoros areas yielded intercepted significant gold and silver mineralization.
-In the west of the concession, at Callanquitas, drill hole CA-01b cut 218 metres (m) grading 0.6 g/t gold and 22.3 g/t Ag.
+In 2008, exploratory drilling outside the Domo and Tesoros areas intercepted significant gold and silver mineralization.
+At Callanquitas, drill hole CA-01b cut 218 metres (m) grading 0.6 g/t gold and 22.3 g/t Ag.
 This included 27.3 metres at 2.1 g/t gold and 35.4 g/t silver.
 The hole finished at 230.7 metres with an interval of 2 metres grading 1.7 g/t gold, 61.8 g/t Ag and 0.44 % copper.
 The presence of copper mineralization, along with porphyry-type hydrothermal alteration, indicated that Igor may be underlain by a porphyry copper deposit.

 In 2010 PPX resumed work with a drill campaign of 2,500 metres at Callanquitas.
 The goal of this program was to further delineate near-surface oxide gold and silver mineralization, first identified in 2008.
 The original five drill hole campaign was completed in early March 2011, but encouraging results and reinterpretation of the geological model led to three more holes.
 The extended campaign finished in early May 2011 with a total of 4,235 metres of diamond drilling.
 The Callanquitas drill campaign was highly successful.
 It defined a main structure approximately 5-20 metres wide, 900 metres long, extending from surface to a depth of 300-400 metres.
 The intersections include some high grade gold and silver, with multi-kilogram silver grades.
 The mineralization was open to the north, south and at depth.
 This structure is one of several north-south trending mineralized structures at Callanquitas.